Fort Phil Kearny

 (NOTE, from author);

 In the meantime, as this is written, we are lucky to have a visiting history professor and author, Donovin Sprague, in Sheridan this year and next teaching at Sheridan College.
 Sprague is a direct descendant of the High Backbone (Hump) family of the Minnecoujou band of the Lakota Tribe.
 Crazy Horse was also a part of that family on his mother's side.
-According to Sprague, Hump 1, along with Crazy Horse, a primary leader at the Wagon Box, along with his 16 year old son, Hump 2, fought in both the Fetterman and Wagon Box battles.
+According to Sprague, Hump 1, a leader at Wagon Box, along with his son Hump 2 and Crazy Horse participated in both the Fetterman and Wagon Box battles.
 Also, two of Hump 1's wives joined the women spectators on the hillside observing the fight nearby, as did Chief Red Cloud.
-His stories come down by way of family history and await publication in Sprague's newest book at a publishers now for review.
+His stories come down by way of family history and await publication in Sprague’s newest book at a publishers now for review.
 These accounts will provide a unique and personal picture of his ancestors up to the present day, not available elsewhere.